rajatkb/JASP_Another_Json_Scala_Parser/README.md

 ```

-You can run the above for testing the package
+You can run the above for testing the package ,
+* Just import the release Jar or
+* Create your own by cloning the repository and compile from source.
+* Add the jar as external dependency

 ## Why a Scala Json Parser again ?